 Our original reason for going to Evergreen Aviation & Space Museum was just to spend a night in the parking lot on our way out to the Oregon coast.
 I learned about this museum through Marshall of Finding Marshall’s review on Campendium.
 Initially, we didn’t even want to spend the money to go into the museum because we were being cheap and we figured looking through its huge windows and the planes and rocket on display outside were satisfying enough.

 We went to the aviation part of the museum first and ended up spending the majority of our time there.
 By the time we got to the space museum we only had an hour before closing and we were worn out.
 While the space museum has a lot of interesting artifacts, it’s not as exciting and well displayed as the aviation museum.
-The entrance ticket also includes a 3D movie screening, but we didn’t have time for that at all.
+The entrance ticket also includes a 3D movie screening, but we didn’t have time for one.

-I believe Evergreen Aviation & Space Museum is famous mainly for being home to the Spruce Goose (don’t feel bad if you don’t know what that is because I didn’t before arriving at the museum).
+I believe Evergreen Aviation & Space Museum is famous mainly for being home to the Spruce Goose (don’t feel bad if you don’t know what that is because I didn’t).
 The Spruce Goose was the world’s largest plane back in its time (late 1940s) and was built as an alternative to cargo ships that were being sunk by the thousands during WWII.
 The plane was built entirely of wood because of wartime aluminum and steel shortages.
 The most heartbreaking thing about the Spruce Goose is that was only flown once, rising 70 feet off the ground during a test run, and never flown again.
 Howard Hughes, the man behind the design and project, stored the plane and spent an estimated $1 million a year to keep it in flying conditions until his death, almost 30 years later.